 What is Spring Cleaning?

 Spring cleaning is all about deep cleaning.
 We don't always deep clean every week.
-We may be tired or busy or just lazy.
-The process of spring cleaning involves using a wet cleaning method, whether it is with soap, water, and white vinegar or with a cleaner, we go through from top down in each area in our home and revisit every area to make sure it is taken care of.
+We may be tired, busy, or just lazy.
+Spring cleaning involves using a wet cleaning method, whether with soap, water, and white vinegar or with a cleaner; we go through each area in our home from the top down and revisit every area to make sure it is taken care of.
 Sounds like a lot of work, right?
 Yes, it is.
 But we can do it.

 Don't Forget To Include Purging Unused Items And Reorganizing

-Spring cleaning is nice and your house smells clean but what really makes the spring cleaning process more effective is the purging and organizing process that goes along with it.
-Eliminating clutter will help cut down on the cleaning process as well.
+Spring cleaning is excellent, and your house smells clean, but the purging and organizing process that goes along with it makes it more compelling.
+Eliminating clutter will also help cut down on the cleaning process.

 When do you need to spring clean?

-As the name implies, spring is a great time because the house has been closed for several months and can use some fresh air.
-But, if you don't want to clean in the spring only, you can split the tasks between the spring AND the fall months since these are the two times each year that we are either preparing for summer or preparing for winter.
+As the name implies, spring is an excellent time because the house has been closed for several months and needs fresh air.
+But if you don't want to clean only in the spring, you can split the tasks between the spring and fall months since these are the two times each year that we prepare for summer or winter.
+Feel free to check out our Seasonal decluttering post to declutter and "spring clean" all year round.

 Where to start?

-Having a plan and deciding on how much you want to do each time you take on a spring cleaning task is important.
-When you start with a plan, you build up the momentum because you don't have to decide on what to do next.
+Having a plan and deciding how much you want to do each time you take on a spring cleaning task is essential.
+When you start with a plan, you build momentum because you don't have to decide what to do next.

 To make a plan, start with a list of all the areas in your home.
 Here is an example.
-Some areas can be subdivided because of how many tasks need to be done.
-For example, in the kitchen is divided into three different tasks to make it easier to handle.
-The bedroom closet and the bedrooms are separated as well since there usually are many items to go through these two areas.
+Some places can be subdivided because of the number of tasks that need to be done.
+For instance, the Kitchen is divided into three different functions to make handling easier.
+The bedroom closet and the bedrooms are separated since there are usually many items to go through these two areas.

 Living Room